Dušan Simović: Prime Minister

 Simović had little time to make his mark on Yugoslav politics: on the wedding day of his daughter, 6 April 1941, Nazi Germany invaded Yugoslavia.
 Operation Punishment, the invasion of Yugoslavia, began with a "decapitation strike" with the Luftwaffe bombing Belgrade three times over the course of the night of 6 April.
 Most people in Belgrade lived in makeshift, wooden houses and the incendiary bombs used by the Luftwaffe set off raging fires that consumed much of the city.
 Besides for destroying much of Belgrade and killing thousands of civilians, the air raids on Belgrade crippled the ability of the government to exercise command and control over the Royal Yugoslav Army.
 When the invasion started, Germany was fully mobilized and Yugoslavia was not mobilized, which gave a significant advantage to the Wehrmacht.
 Simović's frontier defense strategy caused the Yugoslav forces to be deployed in a manner that provided no depth to the defense.
 The Yugoslav divisions were extended in long lines along the frontiers or were headed towards the frontier.
 The British historian John Keegan criticized Simović's strategy by quoting the aphorism of Frederick the Great: "He who tries to defend everything defends nothing".
-Keegan argued that Simović should had concentrated his forces in depth in the mountains in Serbia, which might have at least delayed the Germans.
+Keegan argued that Simović should have concentrated his forces in depth in the mountains in Serbia, which might have at least delayed the Germans.
 The lack of reserves caused by the frontier defense strategy ensured that once the Wehrmacht had broken through the frontier lines there were no forces to stop them.
 Throughout the rest of the invasion, Simović had no control of the commanders of the armies, corps and divisions because they could not communicate with Belgrade.
 The long columns of Yugoslav troops spread out in the countryside without air cover were relentlessly bombed by the Luftwaffe.
 Simović was reduced to sending out an order on 11 April 1941 to his armies to "fight the enemy wherever you may be in contract with him in all directions on your own initiative without awaiting any orders from higher command echelons".
 On 11 April 1941, he attended his last cabinet meeting on Yugoslav soil in Pale in Bosnia-Herzegovina.
 On 12 April Belgrade was taken by the Wehrmacht.
 Simović fled Yugoslavia with his family on 15 April 1941 for Greece, and from there went to Jerusalem in the Palestine Mandate.
 Yugoslavia surrendered on 18 April 1941.